Budibase/website/content/blog/alternatives/microsoft-forms.md

 #### Pricing

-With Budibase, you can build as many apps as you need for free, for up to five users in the cloud, or twenty if you self-host.
+With Budibase, you can build as many apps as you need for free if you self-host.

 Paid plans start from $5 per month for end users and $50 for creators, as well as introducing custom branding, reusable code snippets, synchronous automations, Budibase AI, and more.